Cornelia Sorabji: Legal career

 Upon returning to India in 1894, Sorabji became involved in social and advisory work on behalf of the purdahnashins, women who were forbidden to communicate with the outside male world.
 In many cases, these women owned considerable property, yet had no access to the necessary legal expertise to defend it.
 Sorabji was given special permission to enter pleas on their behalf before British agents of Kathiawar and Indore principalities, but she was unable to defend them in court since, as a woman, she did not hold professional standing in the Indian legal system.
 Hoping to remedy this situation, Sorabji presented herself for the LLB examination of Bombay University in 1897 and the pleader's examination of Allahabad High Court in 1899.
 She was the first female advocate in India, but would not be recognised as a barrister until the law which barred women from practising was changed in 1923.

 Sorabji began petitioning the India Office as early as 1902 to provide for a female legal advisor to represent women and minors in provincial courts.
 In 1904, she was appointed Lady Assistant to the Court of Wards of Bengal and by 1907, due to the need for such representation, Sorabji was working in the provinces of Bengal, Bihar, Orissa, and Assam.
 In the next 20 years of service, it is estimated that Sorabji helped over 600 women and orphans fight legal battles, sometimes at no charge.
 She would later write about many of these cases in her work Between the Twilights and her two autobiographies.

+In April 1919, Sorabji spoke at a Union Society debate in the Old Hall of Lincoln's Inn in support of Helena Normanton's motion that the British legal profession should open to women.
+Normanton described how Sorabji's speech was "so eloquent, relevant, and telling, illustrated by analogies from her own legal work in India, that a handsome majority resulted in the end, in spite of much opposition".
+Normanton noted that the passing of the Sex Disqualification (Removal) Act, 1919, was partly a result of Sorabji's work and advocacy.

 In 1924, the legal profession was opened to women in India, and Sorabji began practising in Calcutta.
 However, due to male bias and discrimination, she was confined to preparing opinions on cases, rather than pleading them before the court.

 Sorabji retired from the high court in 1929, and settled in London, visiting India during the winters.
-She died at her home, Northumberland House on Green Lanes in Manor House, London, on 6 July 1954, aged 87.
+She died in Northumberland House nursing home, Green Lanes, Manor House, London, on 6 July 1954, aged 87.